danbev/learning-ai/notes/ggml-split-graph.md

  -   1: [     1,     1]     NONE                b
 ========================================
 ```

-So now, lets look at the first pass in this function.
+Notice that we start with 0 splits.
+So now, lets look at the first pass in this
+function.

 #### First pass
 ```c++